 - Keep a journal to create treasured memories for the rest of your life

-- Our perspective exercise (pdf) and “while you were away” exercise (pdf) might help you recognize how you have changed and help you relate your experience to others
+- Complete our perspective exercise (pdf) and “while you were away” exercise (pdf), which might help you recognize how you have changed and help you relate your experience to others

 If you received financial aid, you will likely receive a notification you failed to meet Satisfactory Academic Progress (SAP) for your semester abroad.
 Here is what to do if you receive an SAP denial notice:

 - 1 term abroad: After receiving an SAP denial notice, email firstname.lastname@example.org to alert them to the fact that you were on an education abroad program